DreamLineLove/GoByExample/README.md

 # Welcome to Go by Example!

-In this repository, I explore the concepts in the <a href="gobyexample.com">Go By Example</a> list.
+I try to learn programming (as well as the Go programming language) by using <a href="gobyexample.com">Go By Example</a> list as a guide.